intel/neural-compressor/examples/tensorflow/image_recognition/README.md

 2. User specifies fp32 "model", calibration dataset "q_dataloader" and a custom "eval_func" which encapsulates the evaluation dataset and metric by itself.

-As ResNet50 V1.5 is a typical image recognition model, use Top-K as metric which is built-in supported by Intel® Low Precision Optimization Tool.
-So here we integrate Tensorflow [ResNet50 V1.5](https://github.com/IntelAI/models/tree/v1.6.0/models/image_recognition/tensorflow/resnet50v1_5/inference) in [IntelAI Models](https://github.com/IntelAI/models/tree/v1.6.0) with Intel® Low Precision Optimization Tool by the first use case for simplicity.
+As ResNet50 V1.5 is a typical image recognition model, use Top-K as metric which is built-in supported by Intel® Neural Compressor.
+So here we integrate Tensorflow [ResNet50 V1.5](https://github.com/IntelAI/models/tree/v1.6.0/models/image_recognition/tensorflow/resnet50v1_5/inference) in [IntelAI Models](https://github.com/IntelAI/models/tree/v1.6.0) with Intel® Neural Compressor by the first use case for simplicity.

 ### Write Yaml config file